wanghao9610/X-SAM/README.md

 - [x] Release the code for [Demo Deployment](#computer-demo).
 - [x] Release the code for [Evaluation on All Segmentation Benchmarks](#evaluate-on-all-segmentation-benchmarks).
 - [x] Release the code for [Training X-SAM](#stage-3-mixed-fine-tuning).
+- [ ] Release the code and weight for X-SAM with Qwen3.
 - [ ] Release the code and weight for X-SAM with Qwen3VL.
 - [ ] Relaese the inference and demo code supporting transformers.